What is a Disability?

 1. Totally Disabled

-The definition of total disability in Provider Choice is a true own-occupation definition for all occupational classes, unless you choose the "modified own-occupation" option.
+The definition of total disability in Provider Choice is a true own-occupation definition for all occupational classes, unless you choose the "2-year true own-occupation" or "2-year modified own-occupation" options.
 Total disability or totally disabled means that, solely due to injury or sickness, you are not able to perform the material and substantial duties of your occupation, or occupations if more than one, in which you are engaged at the time of disability.

 Sometimes an illness or injury doesn't cause a total disability but does limit your ability to work, which results in decreased income.
 Or, you might suffer a total disability and return to work, but not at your pre-disability earnings.
-Our Residual Disability Benefit Rider1 provides benefits when, solely due to injury or sickness, you suffer a loss of income of 15% or more.
+Our Enhanced Partial Disability Benefit rider1 provides benefits when, solely due to injury or sickness, you suffer a loss of income of 15% or more.
 Benefits are calculated using dollar-for-dollar income replacement for the first 12 months, up to the policy's monthly benefit.2 After that, benefits are paid in proportion to your income loss.
 If the loss of income is 75% or more, we will consider the loss to be 100%.
-For individuals who own their own business, are in sales, or are the chief rainmaker for their company, we highly recommend a Residual Disability Benefit Rider on your policy.
+For individuals who own their own business, are in sales, or are the chief rainmaker for their company, we highly recommend an Enhanced Partial Disability Benefit rider on your policy.

 3. Presumptive Disability